CNN controversies: Trump administration coverage

 The Washington Post again fact-checked a CNN report regarding Trump on December 8, 2017: CNN ran a story that claimed two sources told the network that the Trump campaign received an email that gave Trump and his son Donald Trump Jr. early access to WikiLeaks documents on September 4, 2016.
 CNN, however, had not obtained the supposed September 4 email.
 The sender was "Michael J. Erickson", who CNN was not able to contact.
 The Washington Post, however, did obtain the email, which showed that the email was actually sent on the day after the hacked documents were released by WikiLeaks on September 14, 2016.
 CNN issued a correction of their story.

 In January 2020, Don Lemon had a panel discussion on his show with Republican strategist Rick Wilson and The New York Times columnist Wajahat Ali, both of whom have spoken out against Trump.
 Lemon began laughing after Wilson joked, "Trump couldn't find Ukraine on a map if you had the letter 'U' and a picture of an actual physical crane next to it" and called Trump supporters "the credulous boomer rube demo."
 Lemon continued to laugh as the two guests mocked Trump supporters using a southern accent saying things like "you elitists with your geography and your maps and your spelling" and "Your math and your readin'."
 After Trump responded by calling Lemon "the dumbest man on television," Lemon defended himself saying "During an interview on Saturday night, one of my guests said something that made me laugh.
 And while in the moment I found that joke humorous, I didn't catch everything that was said.
 Just to make this perfectly clear, I was laughing at the joke and not at any group of people."

+Donald Trump 2024 U.S. Presidential campaign coverage

+On May 10, 2023, CNN held a Republican Town Hall with Donald Trump where news host Kaitlan Collins interviewed Donald Trump on stage with a live audience of New Hampshire Republican voters.
+Mainstream media organizations widely criticized the event, which came shortly after Trump was found liable for sexually abusing and defaming author E. Jean Carroll.
+The New York Times headline said, "Trump's Falsehoods and Bluster Overtake CNN Town Hall," while Slate called it "breathtakingly ill-conceived" The Wall Street Journal ran the headline, "Trump Mocks Sexual Abuse Case, Repeats False 2020 Election Claims at CNN Town Hall."
+CNBC reported, "Trump pushes false election claims, mocks E. Jean Carroll to applause during CNN town hall."